trOnk12/rijksmusem/documentation/README.md

 ## Working with AdManager object

-If the request to the Adswizz Ad server was a success the SDK will return an AdManager object which you will own and will be the way the SDK will communicate events back to your application. \
+If the request to the AdsWizz Ad server was a success, the SDK will return an AdManager object which you will own and will be the way the SDK will communicate events back to your application. \
-To get this communication channel open you need to set up a listener for the AdManager that conforms to the AdManagerListener interface.
+To get this communication channel open, you need to set up a listener for the AdManager that conforms to the AdManagerListener interface.
 The AdManager will call:

 `onEventReceived(adManager: AdManager, event: AdEvent)` whenever events of interest might happen in the SDK.
 Consult AdEvent.Type for a list of possible events from the AdswizzSDK.

-If an error happens in the SDK while using this object `onEventErrorReceived(adManager: AdManager, ad: AdData?, error: Error)` will be called
+If an error happens in the SDK while using this object, `onEventErrorReceived(adManager: AdManager, ad: AdData?, error: Error)` will be called

 As a first step, an **_AdManager_** needs to have some settings.
 You can create an **_AdManagerSettings_** object and pass it to your newly created instance of **_AdManager_**.
 In this object you can specify if you want to play the ad with the SDK’s internal player or a player of your choice that must conform to **_AdPlayer_** interface.